§ 5305 Levy of tax, limitation; exemption [For application of this section, see 81 Del. Laws, c. 55, § 28(a)]

 (b) Between noon local time and midnight on each July 31 and December 31, an affixing agent may not have in its possession cigarettes without the stamps affixed as provided under subsection (a) of this section or not segregated or marked as exempt from the requirement of Delaware tobacco product tax stamps.
 The affixing agent shall accurately report to the Director of Revenue the quantity of cigarettes bearing stamps and the balance remaining in any device used for affixation of stamps at that time.
 Failure to comply with this subsection is prima facie cause for suspension or revocation of licenses under § 5313 of this title.

 § 5318 Appointment of stamp affixing agents; commission.

 (a) The Department may appoint any manufacturer of tobacco products or wholesaler within this State and may appoint any other person within or without this State as its agent to affix Delaware tobacco product tax stamps.
 Tax affixing agents located outside the State must apply the stamps to all taxable tobacco products before bringing them into this State.

-(b) Whenever the Department shall sell, consign or deliver Delaware tobacco product tax stamps to any authorized stamp affixing agent, such agent shall be entitled to receive as compensation for such agent's services and expenses a commission at the rate of 3/10 of 1 cent for affixing the tax stamp to each package of 20 or more cigarettes.
+(b) Whenever the Department shall sell, consign, or deliver Delaware tobacco product tax stamps to any authorized stamp affixing agent, such agent is entitled to receive as compensation for such agent's services and expenses a commission at the rate of 3/10 of 1 cent for affixing the tax stamp to each package of 20 or more cigarettes.
 The commission is to be retained out of the moneys to be paid by such agent for such stamps purchased from the Department.

 § 5319 Alternate method of collection; other tobacco products.